kubernetes/enhancements/keps/sig-apps/3140-TimeZone-support-in-CronJob/README.md

 Add the field `.spec.timeZone` to the CronJob resource.
 The cronjob controller will take the field into account when scheduling the next Job run.
-In case the field is not specified or is empty the controller will maitain the current behavior which is to rely on the time zone of the kube-controller-manager process.
+In case the field is not specified or is empty, the controller will maintain the current behavior, which is to rely on the time zone of the kube-controller-manager process.

 ### Notes/Constraints/Caveats (Optional)

-The current mechanism, which will still be the default behavior heavily relies on the time zone of the kube-controller-manager process which is hard for a regular user to figure out.
+The current mechanism, which will still be the default behavior, heavily relies on the time zone of the kube-controller-manager process, which is hard for a regular user to figure out.
 Exposing an explicit field for setting a time zone will allow CronJob authors to simplify the user experience when creating CronJobs.